icancode-vn/ICC-SML/README.md

 You can build a frontend on top & reuse our existing features via api call.

+Face ID Management Demo (the code is using GPU & we are not publishing the code yet): [link](http://118.69.65.157:5000)

 ### 2. Learning Interface (Proprietary):
 We will consider to publish this as open source later.
 Demo: [link](https://www.figma.com/proto/lNw4DH0AFnMycygUWplF3s/SML?node-id=1%3A2&scaling=min-zoom)